Skip to main content

 • You can have your own expert present.Bring your contractor, Public Adjuster, or other professional to the inspection.
 They can identify damage the insurer's adjuster might miss or minimize.

-• You can submit your own evidence at any time.The insurer must consider evidence you submit.
-If you get a contractor estimate after the insurer's initial inspection, submit it and demand they incorporate it into their analysis.
+• You can submit your own evidence at any time.The insurer must consider material evidence you submit.
+If you get a contractor estimate after the insurer's initial inspection, submit it in writing and request that it be considered as part of the carrier's analysis.
+“Consider” is not the same as “adopt” — the insurer is required to evaluate the evidence, not necessarily accept it.

 What to Do If the Investigation Is Inadequate